 The other big thing is support for Dolby Atmos.
 Sonos just announced its first soundbar that works with Dolby Atmos, named Arc.
 (No other Sonos soundbar other than Arc will support Dolby Atmos, even after the S2 update.)
 Sonos has been making a big splash in the home theater realm for several years, with three soundbars and several bundle deals, and increasing the bandwidth so that it can support more immersive sound technologies makes sense.
 Plus, it gives movie buffs even more reason to buy Sonos.

 And big improvements to speaker grouping

-The S2 update is expected to be a big improvement for people who have several different groups of Sonos speakers placed around their homes.
-It’s expected to come with a new feature called ‘Room Groups,’ which will effectively allow users to create more longer-lasting groups of speakers, and then control them all more easily, within their home.
+The S2 update is a big improvement for people who have several different groups of Sonos speakers placed around their homes.
+It comes with a new feature called ‘Room Groups,’ which will effectively allow users to create more longer-lasting groups of speakers, and then control them all more easily, within their home.

-For instance, if you have two Sonos speakers in your kitchen and three Sonos speakers in your living room, and another two in your bedroom, the S2 app will allow you to control them without you having to constantly “regroup” them individually.
+For instance, if you have two Sonos speakers in your kitchen and three Sonos speakers in your living room, and another two in your bedroom, the S2 app allows you to control them without you having to constantly “regroup” them individually.

 Interested in Sonos?
 We break down its relatively short history and some terms to know, as well as every product that Sonos currently makes.
 Read the Story